RensVlooswijk/PIT-Internship/README.md

 ## Learning Outcomes

-To see more detailed / explained versions of the learning outcomes check out [Learning Outcomes Explained](https://github.com/RensVlooswijk/PIT-Internship/blob/Dev/Learning%20Outcomes%20Explained.md#learning-outcomes-explained)
+To see more detailed versions of the learning outcomes check out [Learning Outcomes Explained](https://github.com/RensVlooswijk/PIT-Internship/blob/Dev/Learning%20Outcomes%20Explained.md#learning-outcomes-explained)

 ### 1. Professional Duties
 > You carry out the professional duties on a junior bachelor level resulting in professional products in line with the IT-area you are working in.